aws/aws-cdk-rfcs/text/0064-asset-garbage-collection.md

 - we refresh the in-memory state of CloudFormation Stacks periodically to catch any new or updated stacks
 - as a baseline, we do not delete any assets that are created after `cdk gc` is started (and this can be increased via the `--created-buffer-days` option)

+> Are there any race conditions between the refresher and garbage collection?
+Yes, a small one.
+Stacks in `REVIEW_IN_PROGRESS` do not yet have a template to query, but these stacks have already gone through asset uploading.
+There is a theoretical situation where a previously isolated asset is referenced by a `REVIEW_IN_PROGRESS` stack, and since we are unaware that that is happening, we may delete the asset in the meantime.
+In practice though, I am not expecting this to be a frequent scenario.

 ### Is this a breaking change?